oubiwann/intro-ds-and-chaos/README.md

 ## Notebooks

-The list below links to course sections where I have created notebooks for this course.
-All notebooks, unless otherwise indicated, have been created using the [Maxima CAS][maxima] (see also the [Maxima Wikipedia article][maxima-wiki]) in conjunction with [jupyter][jupyter].
+The list below links to sections (typically once section is released per week) where I have created notebooks for this course.
+All notebooks, unless otherwise indicated, have been created using the [Maxima CAS][maxima]
+(see also the [Maxima Wikipedia article][maxima-wiki]) in conjunction with [jupyter][jupyter].
 Most of the code samples in the notebooks are written in Common Lisp ([SBCL][sbcl]).

 * [Section 1][nbviewer-section1] (Fixed points and stability)
 * [Section 2][nbviewer-section2] (Differential equations)